-Refer to Note 17 to the consolidated financial statements.
+Refer to Note 21 to the consolidated financial statements.

-The Group tested the amounts of mining rights for impairment.
-This impairment test is significant to our audit because the balances of mining rights of approximately RMB83,754,000 respectively as at 31 December 2023 are material to the consolidated financial statements.
-In addition, the Group's impairment test involves application of judgments and are based on assumptions and estimates.
+The Group estimated the net realisable value of inventories for assessing any write down of inventories is necessary.
+This estimation is significant to our audit because the balances of inventories of approximately RMB793,403,000 as at 31 December 2024 are material to the consolidated financial statements.
+In addition, the determination of the net realisable value is based on management judgments and uncertainty in future market price of coal.